cjacks04/academic-site/content/publication/tlt/index.md

 # Summary.
 An optional shortened abstract.
 summary:

-tags: [digital trace data, sociomateriality]
+tags: [learning, Gravity Spy, Zooniverse]

 # Display this page in the Featured widget?
 featured: false